-The vast majority (92%) of Atradius DSB support for projects in the fossil fuel sector goes to the offshore and maritime sector.
+Almost 98% of all insurances provided by Atradius DSB in support of energy projects, are related to fossil fuels.
+Of this support, the larger part (80%) goes to the offshore and maritime sector.
 For instance to shipyards that build pipe-laying vessels and floating drilling rigs, known as Floating Production, Storage and Offloading ships (FPSOs).
 Or to dredging companies that dig port channels for the transshipment of fossil fuels (see dossier on Suape) or raise coastlines so oil refineries can be built on them.
 In this way, the export credit insurances provided to Dutch exporters of such projects greatly contribute to the expansion of the infrastructure of the global oil and gas sectors.

 Public funds to support the fossil fuel sector